-The purpose of this item is to introduce the new code standards and seek feedback from the BCC ahead of additional community meetings and public hearings scheduled from September to November.
+The purpose of this item is to provide a status update to the BCC on all key deliverables, including the new code standards, and seek feedback from the BCC ahead of upcoming public hearings.

-This presentation is for informational purposes, only.
-No action is being requested.
+This presentation is for informational purposes and no action is being requested.